 If you’re wondering where to study in Adelaide, you’ve got some high-quality options to choose from.
 Whether you’re looking for cutting-edge innovation or research-led tradition, this city’s education providers have you covered.

-The University of South Australia ranked 25th in the 2019 QS Top 50 Under 50 universities and is the number-one young university in Australia for teaching quality.
-At the other end of the spectrum, you’ll find The University of Adelaide, which was established in 1874 and consistently ranks in the top 1% of universities worldwide due to its impressive research output.
+The University of South Australia is ranked as one of the world’s top 50 universities under 50 and is the #1 young university in Australia for teaching quality.
+At the other end of the spectrum, you’ll find The University of Adelaide, which was established in 1874 and consistently ranks in the top 1 per cent of universities worldwide due to its impressive research output.

 Fast-track your career

-Enjoy student life in one of Australia’s most affordable capital cities
+Adelaide is one of Australia’s most affordable capital cities